Eschatologue/CM_wiki/docs/character-creation/option/metamagic.md

 **Cost:** *2 Sorcery Point(s)*

-When you cast a spell that forces a Strength or a Dexterity :d20-save: **Saving Throw**, you can spend 2 Sorcery Point(s) and change the spell's :d20-save: **Saving Throw** to target the other ability score instead.
+When you cast a spell that forces a Strength or a Dexterity :d20-save: **Saving Throw**, you can spend 2 Sorcery Point(s) and change the spell's :d20-save: **Saving Throw** to target the other Ability Score instead.

 This Metamagic only changes the initial :d20-save: **Saving Throw**.
-Any subsequent :d20-save: **Saving Throws** target the original ability score.
+Any subsequent :d20-save: **Saving Throws** target the original Ability Score.

 ### Magical Guidance